 Turkeys are another popular type of small farm poultry.
 They have a few obvious differences from raising chickens: first, they're raised primarily for meat or breeding, not eggs, and turkeys are bigger, messier and eat more than chickens.
 They also need a little extra handling that chicks don't require.
-But they can be a rewarding and fruitful addition to the small farm.
+Regardless, turkeys can be a rewarding addition to your farm.

 04 of 06

 Honey bees work well on small farms, providing yields of honey for the farm family and lots of potential value-added products for the small farm business.
 Honey bees require a significant investment of specialized equipment up front.
-And although they don't need to be tended to daily, they do require periodic tasks that you can't neglect, much like growing a garden.
-You'll need to work with the bees regularly and fairly often as a beginner, and be prepared to replace hives and queens... as you learn.Continue to 5 of 6 below.
+Although they don't need to be tended to daily, they do require periodic tasks that you can't neglect, much like growing a garden.
+You'll need to work with the bees regularly and fairly often as a beginner and be prepared to replace hives and queens as... you learn.Continue to 5 of 6 below.

 05 of 06